fedeghe/unicodeist/README.md

 # ASCIIst

-missing.
+### missing

 ascii selector modal:
 - filter by char
+- add all families
+-

 on main:
-- filter by lablel and char
+- filter by label & char
+- export autoscript (hosted on jmvc.org)
+-